Here is how to set a kettlebell military press personal record within weeks.

 Every workout add 10 pounds to the 5, 3, 2 sets.
 Not 5, not 2.5, and definitely not those mini-plates.
 When you have reached the point where it takes all you have got to press the weight five times, next workout still add another 10 pounds, but skip the first set.
 In other words, instead of 5, 3, 2, do only 3, 2 reps.

 Next time add another 10 and get rid of the set of 3 reps.
 You are down to one double.
 This is the end of the cycle.
-Skip your back-off 3×5 and in the next kettlebell workout test your kettlebell C&P. Report your PR on the StrongFirst forum.
+Skip your back-off 3×5 and in the next kettlebell workout test your kettlebell clean and press.
+Report your personal record on the StrongFirst forum.

 Pressing power to you!